100 Notable alumni of

 -

-Brendan Kavanagh, also known as "Dr K" due to his PhD in English, is a British pianist and piano teacher of Irish descent.
+Brendan Kavanagh, also known as "Dr K" due to his PhD in English, is a British pianist and piano teacher.
 He specializes in playing and promoting the boogie-woogie genre, almost exclusively improvised, often combined with classical, jazz, blues, rock & roll, and traditional Irish music themes.
 He regularly performs in open venues on public pianos, sometimes in duet formats with musically inclined passers-by, friends or family.
 He also plays the piano accordion, with emphasis on traditional Irish tunes.

 -